teccr/chembot/Readme.md

 * Parsing chemistry domain knowledge
 * Adding an AWS cache for images and web requests.

-However, the biggest step forward for ChemBot is integration with third party product.
-Software vendors in the pharmaceutical industry have a number of systems that will benefit from integration with Smart bots.
-Substance catalogs used to search and buy reactants can be simplified into a chatbot user.
+However, the biggest step forward for ChemBot is integration with a third party product.
+Software vendors in the pharmaceutical industry have a number of systems that will benefit from integration with Smart Bots.
+Substance Catalogs use to search and buy reactants can be simplified into a chatbot user.
 Unfortunately, the most important providers don't have public APIs to built on top of it.
 Showing the power of smart bots may attract interest in building solutions to simplify the life of scientists and students.
 Another important piece is the integration with Electronic Notebooks.
-This kind of product is the fundamental component in pharmaceutical/biotechnological enterprises to record all the R&D process and results across time.
+This kind of product is a fundamental part of pharmaceutical/biotechnological enterprises as is used to record all the R&D process and results across time.
 One frequent problem is how to get data out of the systems quickly in a secure way and how to share it accordingly.
 Being able to look for a reagent in a substance catalog, share it with the team in a channel and once it is approved, deploy it to the electronic notebook record associated with the channel.
-Chemistry/Biotechnology has many needs regarding system integration and data sharing following security standards.
-The sector can benefit from smart assistants.
+The Chemistry/Biotechnology Industry has many needs regarding system integration and large data management following security standards.
+The sector can benefit from smart assistants, like ChemBot, to simply the process of searching and sharing specific data among interested parties.

 # ChemBot Custom Deployment